Vantage celebrates its 40th anniversary this year!

 You have the day at leisure to set out into the Cradle of Civilization to uncover some of its less-explored paths.
 If you’re looking to shop for a deal, head over to the Monastiraki flea market, the atmospheric agora of secondhand treasures.
 Or perhaps you’ll brush up on your ancient history at the Acropolis Museum or the Athens Archaeological Museum.
 Alternatively, you can relax in your hotel and enjoy its sumptuous amenities, from the rooftop swimming pool to the spa.

 Lunch is on your own today, so grab one more indulgent Athenian snack at one of the local restaurants or food stands near your hotel before continuing to Piraeus to embark the Ocean Odyssey.
-Thanks to the intimate size of this vessel, throughout your journey you’ll enjoy the benefits of berthing in most ports, allowing you to walk right off the ship and spend more time exploring the heart of your destination.
+Thanks to the intimate size of this vessel, throughout your journey you’ll enjoy walking right off the ship and spending more time exploring the heart of your destination.
 Get settled in your cabin and take time to explore the ship’s amenities, including the onboard boutique, spa and gym.
 Stop by the Concierge desk to make a spa appointment.
 Later, join the first of your daily port talks to learn about tomorrow’s exciting destination.
 Tonight, your ship sets sail for Itea.